Ankit-Cherian/Mac-Health-Analyzer/CONTRIBUTING.md

 # Contributing to Mac Health Pulse

-Hey!
+Hello!
 Thanks for checking out Mac Health Pulse.
 I appreciate any contributions, whether it's a bug fix, new feature, or just fixing a typo in the docs.

 ## Getting Started